bmlt-enabled/yap/README.md

 ## Facebook Messenger Gateway (Meetings Lookup)

-* Your Yap server will have to have HTTPS/SSL enabled *
+**Your Yap server will have to have HTTPS/SSL enabled.
+You will also need redis running locally.**

 1) Create a new app under your Facebook developer account https://developers.facebook.com/apps/.
 Whatever you name it will be the name of your bot.
 (Example: North Carolina Region of NA)
 2) Select "Messenger" as application product